Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     :hide:

     ...
-    Optimize a model with 122 rows, 130 columns and 260 nonzeros ...
+    Optimize a model with 113 rows, 130 columns and 320 nonzeros ...
     Model has 55 quadratic objective terms
     ...
-    Optimize a model with 122 rows, 130 columns and 260 nonzeros ...
-    Model has 55 quadratic objective terms
+    Presolved: 37 rows, 43 columns, 125 nonzeros
     ...

 .. doctest:: mod